zypher-game/docs/content/mining/prover/prover.md

 ### 5.1 Create task on Task Market directly

-First of all, you need to understand this process: players create proof task to the `TaskMarket` contract in the PoZK network, all miners will listen to the contract, when a new task appears, miners will accept the task immediately, and execute the proof, after the proof is completed, miner will submit to TaskMarket contract.
+First of all, you need to understand this process: players create proof task to the `TaskMarket` contract in the mining network, all miners will listen to the contract, when a new task appears, miners will accept the task immediately, and execute the proof, after the proof is completed, miner will submit to TaskMarket contract.

 Therefore, you only need to follow the two points in the TaskMarket contract:
 1. How to create a task.